CWE

 + Description

-The product contains a code sequence that can run concurrently with other code, and the code sequence requires temporary, exclusive access to a shared resource, but a timing window exists in which the shared resource can be modified by another code sequence that is operating concurrently.
+The product contains a concurrent code sequence that requires temporary, exclusive access to a shared resource, but a timing window exists in which the shared resource can be modified by another code sequence operating concurrently.
+Diagram for CWE-362

 + Extended Description

-A race condition occurs within concurrent environments, and is effectively a property of a code sequence.
+A race condition occurs within concurrent environments, and it is effectively a property of a code sequence.
 Depending on the context, a code sequence may be in the form of a function call, a small number of instructions, a series of program invocations, etc.

 A race condition violates these properties, which are closely related: